 - Ability to convey knowledge clearly via spoken and written word

 - Good organizational skills

 Become an LA

 Spring 2024 recruitment will begin in the Fall semester.

 Students interested in becoming an LA must meet the aforementioned qualifications and complete the Learning Assistant application.

 Faculty interested in having Learning Assistants embedded in their course sections must complete the request form for LAs and are expected to meet the additional expectations listed below.
 If you are new to the LA program and want to discuss possibilities for LA use in your course, please contact the program at LAprogram@kennesaw.edu.
 Additionally, for more resources on how to create active learning environments within the classroom (including the use of LAs), please visit Learning Assistant Alliance and Center for Excellence in Teaching and Learning (CETL) at KSU.

-- Complete an hour-long LA Training for Faculty.
+- Complete an hour-long LA Symposium for Faculty.